willhowes/makers_portfolio_and_notes/week_1.md

 * Achieved by reading through the walkthroughs.
 In particular this reinforced:
   * That you should commit after every RED-GREEN-REFACTOR cycle
   * That default values can be set to default values can be set to an instance variable.
 This is done using the following syntax the ```def initialize(capacity=20)```.
 This can also be used to set default values to parameters for any other method.
-  * That in is good practice to wrap collections (an array being a type of collection) where possible.
+  * That in is good practice to WRAP COLLECTIONS (an array being a type of collection) where possible.
 A collection is wrapped when it has a:
     * STATE - the array is internal to the class.
 It will hold things, and we can manipulate it as the program runs.
     * BEHAVIOUR - the methods that interact with the internal array.
-  * Single Responsibility Principal.
+  * [Single Responsibility Principal](https://thoughtbot.com/blog/back-to-basics-solid).
 A method should do one thing only.
 If it does more than one, refactor using additional methods.

 2. Further TDD practice to reinforce following a slow a methodical process. -60mins